Intrinsic thermal Hall effect of optical phonons enhanced by discrete rotational symmetry: Summary and discussion

 To resolve the huge discrepancy between the theory and experimental observations, it is necessary to explore more possibilities of enhancing the thermal Hall conductivity.
 Within the intrinsic mechanism, our analysis assumes that the coupling between optical phonons and the external magnetic field arises solely from Lorentz forces acting on charged ions.
 However, rigorous theoretical considerations suggest that Berry phases associated with ionic motion may introduce corrections to the coupling~\cite{Taoqin2012,saito_berry_2019,ren_phonon_2021,saparov_lattice_2022}.
-Recent numerical investigations indicate that the corrections could enhance the coupling by several times in magnitude for STO~\cite{zabalo_rotational_2022,haoran}.
-Nevertheless, the enhancement remains insufficient to explain the observed discrepancy.
+Recent numerical investigations indicate that the corrections could enhance the coupling for STO~\cite{zabalo_rotational_2022,haoran}, although the enhancement remains insufficient to explain the observed discrepancy.

+On the other hand, a recent experiment seems to indicate that the magnetic moment of optical phonons in STO may be four orders of magnitude larger than previously expected~\cite{basini_terahertz_2024}.
+This substantial magnetic moment implies that the coupling strength to the magnetic field, $\omega_{B}$, could be larger by a similar factor.
+Although the mechanism behind this phenomenon remains unclear, incorporating it into our model would predict an intrinsic thermal Hall contribution consistent in magnitude with experimental observations.
+It also means that the effects predicted in this study would be observable in experiments.

-On the other hand, skew scattering of phonons may offer a plausible mechanism~\cite{mori_origin_2014,chen_enhanced_2020,guo_extrinsic_2021, flebus_charged_2022}.
-Since scattering matrix elements critically depend on phonon band dispersions and state vectors, the fundamental effects of discrete rotational symmetry, as revealed in this study, could be relevant.
+Finally, the fundamental effects of discrete rotational symmetry revealed in this study could also be relevant for extrinsic mechanisms.
+For example, the skew scattering mechanism~\cite{mori_origin_2014,chen_enhanced_2020,guo_extrinsic_2021, flebus_charged_2022} depends on impurity scattering matrix elements of phonons, which depend on phonon dispersions and states.
+It is natural to anticipate that the modifications of phonon bands induced by discrete rotational symmetry will affect phonon scattering.